pacifica/pacifica-cli/README.md

 Status URL (https://ingest.example.com/get_state):
 Policy URL (https://policy.example.com/uploader):

+CA certificate bundle is the path to your certificate authority bundle.

+Use this if you have a custom site SSL Certificate for your Site.

+Valid values:
+- True: verify the SSL server certificiate using system bundle
+- False: do not verify the SSL server certificate (not recommended)
+- a/path/to/a/cacert/bundle: custom path to the server certificate

+CA Certificate Bundle (True):

 There are three kinds of authentication types supported.

 - clientssl - This is where you have an SSL client key and cert